loftwah-demo/linux-for-pirates-2/README.md

 * pointing a domain at the application with cloudflare for secure connection
 * vite-rails using deprecated CJS [here](https://github.com/ElMassimo/vite_ruby/issues/431)

+## Load Testing

+* Stress (Linux)

+  A simple command-line tool to impose load on the system's CPU, memory, and disk I/O.
+  Application: Useful for stress testing the server infrastructure to observe system behavior under high load.

+* Loadster (Service)

+  A cloud-based load testing service that simulates user traffic from multiple locations.
+  Application: Effective for testing the performance and scalability of web applications under real-world usage patterns.

+* k6 (Grafana Labs)

+  A modern load testing tool using JavaScript to write test scripts, integrated with Grafana for monitoring.
+  Application: Ideal for continuous performance testing and monitoring, with the ability to integrate into CI/CD pipelines for automated testing.

 ## Upgrading the Landing Page for "Linux for Pirates!
 2 - Ruby on Whales" Book Promotion

 I had to change the application JavaScript to import the stylesheet.